 Assay names can conveniently be obtained by the function assayNames(x)

 The package vignette.
 BSseq for the constructor function.
-RangedSummarizedExperiment for the underlying class. getBSseq, getCoverage, and getMeth for accessing the data stored in the object and finally BSmooth for smoothing the bisulfite sequence data.
+RangedSummarizedExperiment (in the SummarizedExperiment package) for the underlying class. getBSseq, getCoverage, and getMeth for accessing the data stored in the object and finally BSmooth for smoothing the bisulfite sequence data.